pabulib/pabulib_process_data/README.md

 ```
 1. add data to data/<city> directory
 2. add all needed scritps to process_data/cities/<city>
-    settings.py and budgets.py are obligatory
+    settings.py and budgets.py are obligatory, please check `cities/a_city_template` dir as a reference
-3. run the process:
+3. run the process.
+Choose year and the city in the script and run it:
     start_process.py
 ```